-The Governing Body is a vital part of the leadership of any school.
+The Governing Board is a vital part of the leadership of any school.
 Serving God and the school community is a privilege and responsibility.
 It is vital that this is carried out in an increasingly professional and effective way.

 During an Ofsted inspection there is a focus on inspecting the quality of leadership and management including governance, in the school.
 This not only means governors need to be prepared for ‘the interview’ but also attend to their roles responsibly.